danubie/Ironscripter/README.md

 ## Intermediate
 This one derives from Approche 3.
 So I'm building an array of numbers to be summed up according to the parameters.
 Using Measure-Object to return expected values.

+## Bonus
+Intermediate almost was there.
+Now returns a pscustomobject with 3 properties

 # Pester tests
 I love to write Pester tests, so I could not resist to do it here as well.\
 By using Pester, it was easy to validate my results.